-This 5-quart cast-iron Dutch oven has a coil on the handle for easy lifting and a tight-fitting lid for keeping food hot and moist.
+This 5-quart cast iron Dutch oven includes a tight-fitting lid for keeping food hot and moist.
 It's easy to clean, requiring hot water and a stiff brush, and its 4-inch depth makes storage easy.

 Comes in an array of vibrant and versatile colors.
 Enamel coating is more durable than most budget options.
 Easy to clean.
 Compatible with most stovetops.
 Features wide handles and a self-basting lid that releases steam evenly.